 Ok, I still take animal pictures.

 Their energy is palpable.
 And transferable.
-I walked a long way with a very young lady from Finland.
+I walked a long way with a very young lady from Switzerland.
 Later crossing paths with old friends and acquaintances; we chatted and talked as we went.

 When we reached Sarria everyone was surprised at how quickly the time passed and how seemingly less difficult the climbs were than anticipated.